Sarthak-commits/expense-splitter/WARP.md

 Verification: Group Detail Page
 - Create a group at /groups, then click into the group link
-- Expected: group page shows Members, Recent expenses (possibly empty), and "Balances (coming soon)"
+- Expected: group page shows Members, an Add expense form, Recent expenses (possibly empty), and "Balances (coming soon)"
 - Non-members attempting to open the URL should receive a 404

+Verification: Expense Creation (Equal split)
+- Open /groups/[id]
+- Enter a description and amount (e.g., 12.34) and submit
+- Expected: form clears and the new expense appears in Recent expenses; multiple members should be split equally (server-side)

 Verification: Navigation and Logout
 - Start dev: npm run dev